conan-io/docs/security/audit.rst

    conan audit scan .  # Path to the conanfile.py/txt

-This command also supports settng your own JFrog Platform as a private provider for vulnerabilities.
-See the see :ref:`Adding private providers
+This command also supports using your own JFrog Platform as a private provider for vulnerability scanning.
+See the :ref:`Adding private providers
 <devops_audit_private_providers>` section for more details.

 .. seealso::